kupferwerk/swift-style-guide/README.md

 // Replace the given `subRange` of elements with `newElements`. mutating func replaceRange(_ subRange: Range, with newElements: [E])
 ```
-_Rationale:_ Even though paramater names do not appear at the point of use, they play an important explanatory role.
+_Rationale:_ Even though parameter names do not appear at the point of use, they play an important explanatory role.

 ##### Use default parameters to simplify common uses